MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Added support for using the arrow keys and spacebar to draw on feedback screenshots in editor mode.
 - Improved the reliability of screenshots so they stop appearing all black when submitting feedback.
 - Added dark theme support to the local new tab page that is shown when the device isn't connected to the internet.
-- Added the ability for websites installed as apps to be restored when a browser session is restored after update, crash, etc.
+- Added the ability for websites that are installed as apps to be restored when a browser session is restored after an update, crash, and so on.
 - Added dark theme support to PDF UI when the browser is managed by Group Policy.
 - Updated Adobe Flash to version 32.0.0.321.
 [Learn more](https://helpx.adobe.com/flash-player/release-note/fp_32_air_32_release_notes.html)